Hi and welcome to my Passive Payday review!

-Everytime someone went through Passive Payday to join MOBE the anonymous site owner would cash in.
-That is until the pyramid scheme collapsed, the founder was sent to a drug rehabilitation center and MOBE was shut down by the Federal Trade Commission in June 2018.
+Every time someone went through Passive Payday to join MOBE the anonymous site owner would cash in.
+That is until the pyramid scheme collapsed, the founder was sent to a drug rehabilitation centre and MOBE was shut down by the Federal Trade Commission in June 2018.

 Right now they’re promoting 700 Profit Club, in 6 months they’ll be promoting yet another scammy program.